alexlydiate/SITS-Moodle-2-Integration-Module/README.markdown

 The block creates courses in Moodle for each and every active cohort in SITS - this is a requirement of the University of Bath, it may not be desirable in every institution.
 It would be a simple code change to change this behaviour, and should there be demand we may write this in as a configurable option.

-If a mapping finds that it wants to make an enrolment but that enrolment already exists it will takes ownership, linking that enrolment to the mapping, unless the role_assignment.enrol value is 'manual'.